How Recommendations Are Calculated

 Full-slot engagement (bit cutting its full diameter at once) is the default assumption.
 For profile passes, pocket finishing, and adaptive toolpaths at partial stepover, chip thinning reduces the effective chipload at the tool.

 You can enter a width of cut in the Cut Setup panel.
-When WOC is less than the bit diameter, the engine computes a chip thinning factor (CTF) and scales the programmed feed rate up so the bit actually achieves the target chip thickness per tooth:
+Chip thinning only kicks in below 50% radial engagement.
+At 50% engagement (WOC = half the bit diameter) the maximum chip thickness already equals the programmed chipload, so no boost is needed.
+Below 50%, the engine computes a chip thinning factor (CTF) and scales the programmed feed rate up so the bit actually achieves the target chip thickness per tooth:

 |---|---|---|